yoannfleurydev/gitweb/README.md

     -v, --verbose    Set the verbosity of the command

 OPTIONS:
-    -b, --branch <branch>      Set the branch
-    -B, --browser <browser>    Set the browser
+    -b, --branch <branch>      Set the branch (alias for --tag) -B, --browser <browser>    Set the browser
+    -c, --commit <commit>      Set a commit
     -r, --remote <remote>      Set the remote
+    -t, --tag <tag>            Set the tag (alias for --branch)
 ```

-## --branch
+## --branch, --tag

-`gitweb` will open the current branch on the remote repository.
-You can override
+`gitweb` will open the current branch or tag on the remote repository.
+You can
-the behavior by giving the `--branch` flag with the custom branch you want to
+override the behavior by giving either `--branch` or `--tag` flag with the
-open in the browser.
+custom branch or tag you want to open in the browser.

 ## --browser